Skip to main content

 At this point, the changes are deployed and you can start using the Platform.

-This section will show you the steps needed to update a particular setting in a Qrvey Platform’s deployment.
+Follow these steps to update a particular setting in a Qrvey Platform’s deployment.

 Change “From” Email Address